alfredoaa/Coursera_Capstone/README.md

-# Repository for Applied Data Science Capstone
+# Repository for Coursera Capstone